 When To Seek Medical Attention

-Low back pain is, or becomes severe and persistent
+When the pain becomes severe and persistent

-- Low back pain is, or becomes severe and persistent
+- Low back pain is or becomes severe and persistent

 - Doesn’t subside after a few days